Why You Might Want to Buy a Used Car

 The universal lesson of 2020: Life is unpredictable.

 Experts tell us that planning can help alleviate worrying when outcomes are unknown.
 Planning for various scenarios helps temper the anxiety we feel about the unknown.
 But how do you plan your day-to-day life when so much seems uncertain?
+Perhaps the thought of spending more money than necessary on a big-ticket purchase may seem overwhelming.
+Simply put, you may get more for your money by opting for a user car.

 Why a used car is a better value: